 Siobahn is the first woman computer science Ph.D. graduate from North Carolina Agricultural and Technical State University (2018).
-She is an assistant professor of information science/systems in the School of Library and Information Sciences at North Carolina Central University, Program Director for the Infomation Science program, Lab Director for the Laboratory for Artificial Intelligence and Equity Research (LAIER), Co-Director for the Center fOr Data Equity (CODE), an AAAS IF/THEN ambassador, and an Office e-Learning faculty fellow at North Carolina Central University.
+She is an assistant professor of information science/systems in the School of Library and Information Sciences at North Carolina Central University, Program Director for the Information Science program, Lab Director for the Laboratory for Artificial Intelligence and Equity Research (LAIER), Co-Director for the Center fOr Data Equity (CODE), an AAAS IF/THEN ambassador, and an Office e-Learning faculty fellow at North Carolina Central University.
 Her research focuses on utilizing machine learning to identify sources of misinformation on social media and on improving fault detection in autonomous vehicles.

 Dr. Grady advocates increasing the number of women and minorities in computer science.
 She believes that “the STEM workforce has both gender disparities and that of historically disenfranchised groups.
 As an AAAS IF/THEN ambassador, she affects change by examining girls’ perceptions, attitudes, and behaviors, helping them gain confidence in curating and developing a STEM identity.”

 Additionally, Dr. Grady has been featured in museums throughout the nation, has spoken at national and international conferences, serves on multiple boards, and was featured as a statue in the world’s largest exhibit of women statues.
 Technology is the way of the future, and Dr. Grady has a vision for minority girls’ and women’s futures.
 She realizes that vision by providing educational opportunities through community organizations, philanthropic efforts, college courses, and research grants and publications.